 Content that can’t be reproduced or shared: Any content that is created dynamically, on-the-fly and that is likely to change each time a page is loaded is unlikely to be indexed.
 These pages tend to be mostly code-driven or script based – and to search engines, they look like code rather than content.

 4mation Technologies can help your business with a range of online development solutions to ensure that your website is optimised for search engine visibility, user engagement and driving customer conversions.
-Our SEO content partner, Online Marketing Gurus, offer a range of services that cover content marketing, technical SEO and online PR.
+We offer a range of services that cover content marketing, technical SEO, and Conversion Rate Optimisation.

 Get in touch today to find out how we can help improve your online presence and maximise your digital marketing results.